migueldcdev/idea-board-ts/COMMENTS.md

 # COMMENTS

+## Tasks

 - Desktop layout
-- Improve UI
+- Improve UI(copy good pages)
 - Move types to dev dependecies :white_check_mark:
 - Rename date to timestamp :white_check_mark:
-- Bundlephobia to check libraries size
-- eslint rules not default imports
+- Eslint rules, add not default imports
-- When writing tests try to break the code
 - Implement a form library
 - Implement test.each
 - Implement E2E with playwright
 - Implement a custom render with React Test Library
-- Move the heavy lifting to the context, low level components should be as dumb as possible
+- Move the heavy lifting to the context(low level components should be as dumb as possible)
+- Fix the sorting(remove useEffect add SortOptions type)

+## Consider

+- Bundlephobia to check libraries size
+- When writing tests try to break the code
 - When writting a component ask, "What this component do?"
-- Fix the sorting(remove useEffect add SortOptions type)